×

 When we asked people what advice they would give someone preparing to move to San Fernando, they said...

 "San Fernando is the second largest city in Trinidad and Tobago, known for its vibrant culture, friendly locals, and beautiful landscapes.
 Before moving, expats should be aware of several key factors.
 Firstly, English is the official language of Trinidad and Tobago, but the local dialect can be difficult to understand at first.
 It's a mix of English, Spanish, Hindi, and African languages, reflecting the country's diverse heritage.
 The cost of living in San Fernando is relatively low compared to many Western countries.
 However, imported goods can be expensive due to high import taxes.
 It's advisable to live like a local and buy locally produced goods whenever possible.
 The climate in San Fernando is tropical, with high temperatures and humidity year-round.
 There is a rainy season from June to December, and a dry season from January to May.
 Expats should be prepared for this climate and pack accordingly.
 Public transportation in San Fernando is not very reliable.
 Many expats choose to buy or rent a car for convenience.
 Driving is on the left side of the road, and traffic can be heavy during peak hours.
 Healthcare facilities in San Fernando are adequate, but not up to the standards of Western countries.
 Expats are advised to have comprehensive health insurance that covers medical evacuation, in case of serious illness or injury.
 San Fernando is generally safe, but like any city, it has areas that are best avoided, especially at night.
 Expats should take common-sense precautions to protect their personal safety and belongings.
 The cuisine in San Fernando is a blend of Indian, African, Creole, and Chinese influences.
 It's flavorful and spicy, with a lot of seafood, rice, and fresh fruits and vegetables.
 Expats with dietary restrictions or allergies should be aware of this.
 Finally, Trinidad and Tobago has a relaxed, laid-back culture.
 The locals are friendly and welcoming, but things may not always run on time.
-Patience and a sense of humor are essential for adjusting to life in San Fernando," mentioned another expat when asked about moving to San Fernando, Trinidad & Tobago.
+Patience and a sense of humor are essential for adjusting to life in San Fernando," explained one expat living in San Fernando, Trinidad & Tobago.

 Other Questions: